Supply Chain Sustainability Starts with Efficiency

 “If you can reduce that by a substantial proportion that’s a lot of shipments off the road,” Kinsella said.

-Eddie Capel, CEO of Manhattan, and his wider team made sure greener supply chain management and optimisation was on the agenda at Exchange 2022.
+Eddie Capel, CEO of Manhattan, and his wider team made sure greener supply chain management and optimization was on the agenda at Exchange 2022.
 All the retailers on stage referenced the importance of doing their bit in terms of reducing carbon footprint.

 From Aldi Sud, making a rare public speaking appearance, referencing the need to be more efficient across its supply chain, to Scotch and Soda speaking about the need to help reduce fashion’s impact on the environment, it is clearly a subject on retail leaders’ radars.